vlmakh/template-shop/README.md

 # template-shop

-Test task of creating template of Internet-shop website using:
+Test task for creating an online store website template using:

-- React
+- React;
-- Redux
+- Redux;
-- Firebase
+- Firebase.

+List of products is taken from free API.

+Shopping cart data is persisted in local storage.